 Eleanor is an undergraduate intern from Deakin University, studying the investigational pipeline for next generation psychedelic medicines.

 - Dr Stefano Chimenti, R&D Alliance Management

-- Dr Ross Jeggo, Dr Clotilde Mannoury la Cour & Dr Jeanne Alline, Neurology and Immuno-inflammation Centre for Therapeutic Innovation
+- Dr Ross Jeggo, Dr Clotilde Mannoury la Cour & Dr Jeanne Alline, Neuroscience and Immuno-inflammation Therapeutic Area